Genivia/ugrep-indexer/README.md

 Option `-c` (`--count`) with `--index` automatically enables `--min-count=1` to skip all files with zero matches.

+If any files or directories were updated, added or deleted after indexing, then ugrep `--index` will always search these when they are present on the recursive search path.
+You can run ugrep-indexer again to incrementally updates all indexes.

-Regex patterns are converted internally by ugrep with option `--index` to hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
-Therefore, the first characters of a regex pattern to search are most critical to limit so-called false positive matches that will slow down searching.
+Regex patterns are converted internally by ugrep with option `--index` to a form of hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
+Therefore, the first characters of a regex pattern to search are most critical to limit so-called false positive matches that may slow down searching.

+More specifically, a regex pattern is converted to a DFA.
+An indexing hash finite automaton (HFA) is constructed on top of the DFA to compactly represent hash tables as state transitions with labelled edges.
+This HFA consists of up to eight layers, each shifted by one byte to represent the next 8-byte window over the pattern.
+Each HFA layer encodes index hashes for that part of the pattern.
+The index hash function chosen is "additive", meaning the next byte is added when hashed with the previous hash.
+This is very important as it critically reduces the HFA construction overhead.
+We can now encode labelled HFA transitions to states as multiple edges with 16-bit hash value ranges instead of a set of single edges each with an individual hash value.
+To this end, I use my open-ended ranges library `reflex::ORanges<T>` derived from `std::set<T>`.

+A very simple single string `maybe_match()` function with the prime 61 index hash function is given below to demonstrate index-based searching of a single
+string:

+    // prime 61 hashing
+    uint16_t indexhash(uint16_t h, uint8_t b, size_t size)
+    {
+      return ((h << 6) - h - h - h + b) & (size - 1);
+    }

+    // return possible match of string given array of hashes of size <= 64K (power of two) bool maybe_match(const char *string, uint8_t *hashes, size_t size) {
+      size_t len = strlen(string); // practically we can and should limit len to e.g. 15 or 16
+      for (const char *window = string; len > 0; ++window, --len) {
+        uint16_t h = window[0] & (size - 1);
+        if (hashes[h] & 0x01)
+          return false
+        size_t k, n = len < 8 ? len : 8;
+        for (k = 1; k < n; ++k)
+        {
+          h = indexhash(h, window[k], size);
+          if (hashes[h] & (1 << k))
+            return false;
+        }
+      }
+      return true;
+    }

 ### Q: What is indexing accuracy?